dantan96/dotfiles/facts.md

 4. **API Compatibility**: Some TreeSitter APIs are only available in specific Neovim versions:
    - `vim.treesitter.language.register()`: Neovim 0.9+
    - `vim.treesitter.language.add()`: Neovim 0.8+

+5. **Nested Functionality**: Even after registering a language with `vim.treesitter.language.register()`, you still need to add the parser with `vim.treesitter.language.add()` for it to work properly.

 ## Regex and Query Issues